wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 3. Compressed words are directly encoded by the tag array rather than being stored in the data array.

+**Comments:**

+1. The metadata overhead is huge, because every individual word in the block needs its own indexing.
+In contrast, a regular segmented cache design assumes that segments are stored in a consecutive range of segments, and therefore only a begin index field and a size field are needed.

 This paper proposes Frequent Value Compression in L1 data cache.
 The paper is motivated by frequent value locality, a data phenomenon that a small number of frequently occurring values constitute a large portion of a program's working set and memory traffic.